 If you are 16 or over and want to study at higher education level, you’ll need to apply for a Tier 4 (General) student visa.

-You need to wait until you have an offer from a university before applying for your Tier 4 (General) student visa.
-Your university will then be able to give you a document called a Confirmation of Acceptance of Studies (CAS).
-To do this, your university needs to be approved by the UK government as a ‘licenced Tier 4 sponsor’.
+You need to wait until you have an offer from a university or college before applying for your Tier 4 (General) student visa.
+Your university or college will then be able to give you a document called a Confirmation of Acceptance of Studies (CAS).
+To do this, your chosen institution needs to be approved by the UK government as a ‘licenced Tier 4 sponsor’.

 Find out more about Tier 4 (General) student visas.